David 8: Prometheus (2012)

 The following day, there is another excursion to the Engineer ship, with David providing Weyland Corporation executive Meredith Vickers with a live stream of his own private investigation.
 However, he cuts Vickers off from the feed and keeps it exclusive to a private audience.
 David makes his way to the ship's flight deck, where he activates a hologram revealing that the Engineers were looking to travel to Earth and that there is a single Engineer in cryosleep.
 David and the rest of the team return to Prometheus when Holloway's infection from the mutagen becomes apparent, prompting Vickers to incinerate him with a flamethrower.
 David checks Shaw's vitals and informs her that she is "pregnant", as a result of Holloway passing the mutagen to her when they had intercourse the night before.
 After Shaw surgically extracts an alien parasite from her abdomen, she happens into the private quarters of David's previously unidentified director — the still-alive Peter Weyland.

 David prepares Weyland for an excursion to the Engineer ship.
 Shaw asks David about his freedom after Weyland's eventual demise, to which he ominously asks about every child's dream of having their parents dead.
 He leads the team to the flight deck of the ship, where he awakens and speaks with the Engineer, who reacts by decapitating him and killing the rest of the team, save for Shaw.
 David's severed head watches from the floor as the Engineer launches the ship and attempts to embark for Earth.
 After the ship is disabled by Prometheus getting purposely crashed into it, David warns Shaw that the Engineer is coming for her.
 David contacts Shaw after she escapes the Engineer and convinces her to retrieve his head and body, so that he may pilot another ship.
 Shaw dictates that she will cooperate with him if he takes them to the Engineer home world, which he agrees to, despite not understanding her motivations.
-Together, they depart from the moon aboard an Engineer ship.
+Together, they depart from the moon aboard an other Engineer ship.